maxvollmer/Half-Life-VR/___mod/vr/README.txt

 - HL VR menu blocks/overlays SteamVR menus
 - Skybox images in VR menu are mixed up
 - Entities that are supposed to crush the player, don't crush the player (traps and such) (they just push you out of the way)
+- Player position when spawning is offset by HMD offset to VR roomscale origin
+- Damage feedback isn't properly visible on Index (and possibly other headsets)
+- It's possible to activate buttons, doors and other triggers when putting the controller through walls

 ====
 Unfinished/planned features:

-- Proper controls for func_tank (those stationary guns, turrets etc.) and func_tracktrain (controllable trains)
+- Proper VR controls for func_tank (those stationary guns, turrets etc.) and func_tracktrain (controllable trains)
-- Proper teleportation arc that matches path of jumping player
+- Proper teleportation arc that matches path of a jumping player
-- Vibrational feedback (recoil etc.) isn't implemented yet
+- Vibrational feedback (recoil etc.)
 - Smooth out stairs
+- Two-handed weapons

 ===================
 *******************